AckerlyXu/heima/articles/redis-cache/cache-how-to-premium-vnet.md

 Select the desired subnet from the **Subnet** drop-down list, and specify the desired **Static IP address**.
 If you are using a classic VNet the **Static IP address** field is optional, and if none is specified, one is chosen from the selected subnet.

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > When deploying an Azure Redis Cache to an ARM VNet, the cache must be in a dedicated subnet that contains no other resources except for Azure Redis Cache instances.
 If an attempt is made to deploy an Azure Redis Cache to an ARM VNet to a subnet that contains other resources, the deployment fails.
 >
 >

 ![Virtual network][redis-cache-vnet-ip]

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > The first four addresses in a subnet are reserved and can't be used.
-For more information, see [Are there any restrictions on using IP addresses within these subnets?](/documentation/articles/virtual-networks-faq/#are-there-any-restrictions-on-using-ip-addresses-within-these-subnets)
+For more information, see [Are there any restrictions on using IP addresses within these subnets?](../virtual-network/virtual-networks-faq.md#are-there-any-restrictions-on-using-ip-addresses-within-these-subnets)
 >
 >